rebelsky/csc207c/_mps/matrices.md

 `void deleteCol(int col)`
   : Delete the specified column.

+An extended example that demonstrates the effects of these methods can be found toward the end of the mini-project.

+We might also want to fill portions of the matrix.

+`void fillRegion(int startRow, int startCol, int endRow, int endCol, T val)` : Fill the region with top boundary `startRow` (inclusive), left
+    boundary `startCol` (inclusive), bottom boundary `endRow` (exclusive), and right boundary `endCol` (exclusive).

 `void fillLine(int startRow, int startCol, int deltaRow, int deltaCol, int endRow, int endCol, T val)` : Fill the elements at `(startRow, startCol)`, `(startRow + deltaRow, startCol + deltaCol)`, `(startRow + 2 * deltaRow, startCol + 2 * deltaCol)`, ... with `val`.
 Stop when the current row or column equals or exceeds `endRow` or `endCol`, repectively.

-An extended example that demonstrates the effects of these methods can be found toward the end of the mini-project.
+These methods also appear in the extended example.

 We should also include a few more standard methods.